 The Consultation Process: Breast Implant Vs. Lift

 Your initial consultation with Dr. Cat is very important to the overall success of your breast augmentation process.
 She will go over all the details very thoroughly to ensure your needs and concerns are addressed.
-You’ll have the opportunity to ask questions to be fully informed about what’s involved in the surgery recommended to you.

 Your anatomy and aesthetic goals